RAKWireless/udp-packet-forwarder/README.md

 ### Hardware

-The UDP Packet Forwarder service can run on:
+As long as the host can run docker containers, the UDP Packet Forwarder service can run on:

 * AMD64: most PCs out there
 * ARMv8: Raspberry Pi 3/4, 400, Compute Module 3/4, Zero 2 W,...
 * ARMv7: Raspberry Pi 2
 * ARMv6: Raspberry Pi Zero, Zero W

+> **NOTE**: you will need an OS in the host machine, for some SBC like a Raspberry Pi that means and SD card with an OS (like Rasperry Pi OS) flashed on it.

 #### LoRa Concentrators